Good news: kids don't have to sit still. Around super bowl season, we learned about Leroy Nieman. The children threw footballs to get in the spirit!

 To sign up for an 8 week session, go to the "Register" page.
 You can also call or text Art Time for Kids with any questions at 540-842-6250.

-While learning art history, children in grades K-5 will experiment with various mediums.
-Drawing skills, painting, composition, and sculpture along with world history and culture fill our 90 minute class.
-We meet once a month, on the first Monday of the month, from 1:00-2:30.
-(Exceptions to this include February's class meets on the second Monday, Feb.
-11th) Students leave with an art history reading, and a weekly assignment to enhance our practiced skills.
+While learning art history, children in grades K-6 will experiment with various mediums.
+Drawing skills, painting, composition, and sculpture along with world history and culture fill our 60 minute class.
+We meet every Monday from 1:00-2:00!